-Boundary and configuration factors were not taken into consideration in evaluating feasibility of the 1966 Delano to Sacramento march route or the national network.
+Boundary and configuration factors were not taken into consideration in evaluating feasibility of the 1966 Delano to Sacramento march route or the national network, as neither would be defined by a boundary.
 National Historic Trail criteria require a trail location to be "sufficiently known" but do not require a trail boundary.
-A network program would not have any particular boundary.
+A network program would not have any boundaries.

-The five nationally significant sites identified above each provide for the inclusion and protection of the primary resources; they include sufficient surrounding area to provide a proper setting for the resources; and they offer sufficient land for appropriate use and development, if needed.
+The historically significant sites and march route identified above each provide for the inclusion and protection of the primary resources; they include sufficient surrounding area to provide a proper setting for the resources; and they offer sufficient land for appropriate use and development, if needed.